elibroftw/blog.elijahlopez.ca/content/posts/university/bu-423-options-futures-swaps.md

 Example

 - N = 16%, std = 35%, S0 = $38
-- Calculate probailiy that a european call option with k = %40 and maturity 6 months out will be exercised
+- Calculate probability that a european call option with k = %40 and maturity 6 months out will be exercised
 - P(S_T > 40)
 - Use online distribution calculator to figure it out